 Trophies, crashes, tyres, racetracks ...

 Full Racing Seasons

 Unexplained fascination enchanted me on winter 2014.
 I had to have a dirt bike.
 Had to!
 I managed to buy it next summer.
 Husky TE310.
-After a painful rocky start that ended with a shoulder injury, I hoped back on my belowed Husky and practiced.
+After a painful rocky start that ended with a shoulder injury, I hopped back on my beloved Husky and practiced.
 Since running away from cops with almost no experience was out of the question, I decided I need a driving licence and a licence plate.
-During the time I was in driving school, I fell in love with the road.
+During the time I was getting my drivers license, I fell in love with the road.
 So Husky got a sister: Yamaha MT-07.
 It was an amazing bike for a beginner rider like me.
-During this time also Husky got an upgrate – supermoto wheels.
+During this time also Husky got an upgrade – supermoto wheels.
 So much fun!!!

 Wish me luck!

 You couldn't handle me even if I came with instructions.

 There’s a 100% chance I’ve called some of the nicest people horrible fucking things in traffic.

 Four wheels move the body, two wheels move the soul.

 I am a freelance designer and developer.
 My main focus is the digital world – websites, mobile apps and games, but I am super excited to work on anything motorsport related (like the stuff you can find on the Shop page).